dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-persisting-scheduler.md

 description: "Configure Scheduler to persist its database to make it resilient to restarts"
 ---

-The [Scheduler]({{< ref scheduler.md >}}) service is responsible for writing Jobs to its embedded database and scheduling them for execution.
+The [Scheduler]({{< ref scheduler.md >}}) service is responsible for writing jobs to its embedded database and scheduling them for execution.
-By default, the Scheduler service database writes this data to an in-memory ephemeral tempfs volume, meaning that this **data is not persisted across restarts**.
-**Job data will be lost during these events**.
+By default, the Scheduler service database writes this data to an in-memory ephemeral tempfs volume, meaning that **this data is not persisted across restarts**.
+Job data will be lost during these events.

-To make the Scheduler data resilient to restarts, a persistent volume must be mounted to the Scheduler StatefulSet.
+To make the Scheduler data resilient to restarts, a persistent volume must be mounted to the Scheduler `StatefulSet`.
 This persistent volume is backed by a real disk that is provided by the hosted Cloud Provider or Kubernetes infrastructure platform.
-The size this disk should be is determined by how many jobs are expected to be persisted at once however, 64Gb should be more than sufficient for most use cases.
+Disk size is determined by how many jobs are expected to be persisted at once; however, 64Gb should be more than sufficient for most use cases.
 Some Kubernetes providers recommend using a [CSI driver](https://kubernetes.io/docs/concepts/storage/volumes/#csi) to provision the underlying disks.
 Below are a list of useful links to the relevant documentation for creating a persistent disk for the major cloud providers:
 - [Google Cloud Persistent Disk](https://cloud.google.com/compute/docs/disks)